How to Request a Recommendation Letter for Work or Study in 2026

 Reviewed by Olivia B., HR Consultant

-I like this sample because it rebuilds context fast and makes a shorter mentoring relationship feel credible enough for a strong letter.
+This sample rebuilds context quickly and makes a shorter mentoring relationship feel credible for a strong letter.

 Preview a Request a Letter of Recommendation Template Before Word/PDF Download

-Preview a reference letter request template before downloading the editable Word file or the PDF version.
-These samples also fit recommendation request emails sent to a professor, employer, or mentor.
+Preview a reference letter request template before downloading the editable Word file or PDF version.
+These samples are also suitable for recommendation request emails sent to a professor, employer, or mentor.

 Adapt These Reference Letter Request Templates

-Copy-paste usually sounds lazy in a recommendation request.
-The strongest message feels personal, timely and easy to answer.
-Adjust the relationship, the purpose, and the reminder details so the request sounds earned.
+Copy-pasting often comes across as lazy in a recommendation request.
+The strongest messages feel personal, timely, and easy to answer.
+Adjust the relationship, the purpose, and the reminder details so your request feels genuine and well-earned.

 ➡️ More expert advice in our article how to write a recommendation letter that sounds specific and credible

-Start with someone who has actually seen your work, your attitude, or your progress.
-A shorter but real relationship beats a big title attached to a vague memory.
+Start with someone who has genuinely seen your work, attitude, or progress.
+A shorter but real relationship is more valuable than a big title with only a vague memory of your efforts.

 See Open sample wording